How to change default browser on Mac: Best methods

 But it doesn't stop there.
 OpenIn lets me customize my browsing experience even further.
 I've set it so my work Slack links open in Firefox while all my personal stuff stays in Safari.
 It's like having a personal browser assistant that just gets my workflow.
 Instead of scrambling to switch browsers or losing track of where things are, OpenIn keeps everything streamlined, right where I need it.
 This setup has been a small but mighty upgrade to my daily routine.

-How to change default browser on older macOS Versions
+How to change default browser on older macOS versions

 So, if your Mac supports it, consider this as your reminder to get an update.
 But if you're sticking with your current setup, here's how to make sure your favorite browser is set as default:

-I want to:
+I want to:Do this:

+Change the default browser on macOS Sonoma or VenturaOn your Mac, go to the Apple menu > System Settings, then click Desktop & Dock in the sidebar.
 Then, click the pop-up menu next to Default web browser on the right, then select the browser from the list.

+Change the default browser on macOS Monterey, Big Sur, and earlierOn your Mac, choose Apple menu > System Preferences, then click General.
 Click Default web browser in the pop-up menu and select the browser from the list.

 Personal experience: Sometimes, my browser tabs are a mix of work projects, research, and, yes, the occasional 46 "new fall collection" tabs when I'm in the shopping mood.
 It's easy for everything to get lost in the chaos, especially if you're using multiple browsers.
 Tab Finder has saved me more than once from the dreaded "Where did that tab go?" hunt.
 Now, whether it's a work project, a research article, or that perfect pair of shoes, everything's just one quick search away.

-1. Open Chrome on your Mac.
+1. Open Chrome on your MacBook.

 2. Go to Chrome in the menu bar > Settings.